Olivier Giroud: Personal life

 Giroud has an older brother, Romain, who was also a footballer, having played at the Auxerre academy and having represented France at under-15 and under-17 level, however he dropped a potential professional career to study and become a nutritionist.

 Giroud has been married to Jennifer since 2011 and have four children together.
-Giroud is a Evangelical Protestant and has a tattoo on his right arm from Psalm 23 in Latin: "Dominus regit me et nihil mihi deerit" ("The Lord is my shepherd, I shall not want).
+Giroud is a devout Christian and has a tattoo on his right arm from Psalm 23 in Latin: "Dominus regit me et nihil mihi deerit" ("The Lord is my shepherd: I shall lack nothing).
 He describes himself as a "very believing person [...]
 I don't cross myself before my games but I do a little prayer".
 In February 2014, Giroud reportedly cheated on his wife with model Celia Kay.
 After the incident, he issued an apology to his wife but later insisted that he had not committed adultery.
 Arsène Wenger, Giroud's manager at Arsenal at the time, did not comment on the matter, saying he wanted to "respect his privacy".

+In June 2023, Giroud auctioned the jersey he wore during France's 2022 FIFA World Cup quarter-final victory to support Armenian victims of the blockade of the Republic of Artsakh.
+The jersey sold for €35,000 at a fundraiser to help persecuted Christians around the world.

 Media

 In 2014, he became the face of Hugo Boss's Boss Bottled men's fragrance.
-In February 2015 Giroud was voted the 'Hottest Premier League Player'.
 In an interview with GQ, he cited David Beckham as an inspiration for the way he looks, saying that Beckham's "style is iconic".

 Giroud has been sponsored by Puma since 2009.
-He together with Antoine Griezmann starred in an advert for the brand of which was released in August 2016.
-Often using elaborate moves in his goal celebrations, Giroud's ‘Glamour slide’ goal celebration is included in EA Sports' FIFA 16.
+He starred, together with countryman Antoine Griezmann, in an advert for the brand, which was released in August 2016.
+Often using elaborate moves in his goal celebrations, Giroud's ‘Glamour slide’ goal celebration was included in EA Sports' FIFA 16.

 On 13 November 2018, Sony Pictures France confirmed on Twitter that Giroud had landed a role in the French-dubbed version of Spider-Man: Into the Spider-Verse (known as Spiderman: New Generation in France) as the voice of the Green Goblin.
 He was joined by Presnel Kimpembe, who took on the role of Scorpion.